Cleod9/node-importjs/README.md

 (For the original library and **complete usage instructions**, please see: [https://github.com/Cleod9/importjs](https://github.com/Cleod9/importjs))

-This library is a Node.js port of [ImportJS](https://github.com/Cleod9/importjs).
+This library is a Node.js port of [ImportJS](https://github.com/Cleod9/importjs) that allows you to use the same package-loading features but with node modules on the filesystem.
+The only difference between the browser and Node version is that you must define your modules slightly differently.
+See below for details.

 ## Installation ##